mateustsleao/hiring-challenge/backend/README.md

 - I also tried to use atomic commits for consistency and use a standard for [commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ### Further implementations
-Unfortunately, I didn't finish all the requirements, but the next steps for the project is:
+Unfortunately, I didn't finish all the requirements, but the next steps for the project are:
-[] Finish the API routes
+- [ ] Finish the API routes
-[] Implements Docker  compose
+- [ ] Implements Docker  compose
-[] Implements CI/CD tools (like travis and coveralls) beyond husky and lint-staged.
+- [ ] Implements CI/CD tools (like travis and coveralls) beyond husky and lint-staged.
-[] Documents the backend with Swagger.
+- [ ] Documents the backend with Swagger.

 Thank you for your consideration and time.